Yandex Cloud

 How do I move a cluster to a different network?How do I move a cluster to a different network?

-You cannot move a Managed Service for Apache Kafka® cluster to another network.
+You cannot move a Managed Service for Apache Kafka® cluster to different network.

 Here is an alternative solution: